 parameter of the $apply call.

-The $apply operation is running against the FHIR Storage Module, so it will also have access to any data stored there.
-Any CQL evaluation during the $apply operation that results in a retrieve will always pull from the Bundle and the FHIR Storage Module.
+The $apply operation is running against the FHIR Endpoint Module, so it will also have access to any data stored in the associated Storage Module.
+Any CQL evaluation during the $apply operation that results in a retrieve will always pull from the Bundle and the Storage Module associated with the FHIR Endpoint Module.
 This is done regardless of what data is passed into the prefetch of the service request.